WasatchPhotonics/EnlightenMobile/EnlightenMobile/README.md

 > There are two competing concepts of 'Page' in the world of Xamarin and MAUI.
 I did my best to disambiguate below.
 >
 > - **Shell** - AppShell provides user navigation via tabs and menus.
 > - **\<Subject\>Page.xaml** - Within the repository, there are files named in this form.
 These pages group related actions for the user.
 They consist of a single Layout which consists of several Views.
 Some examples include ScopePage.xaml and DevicePage.xaml.
 This naming convention follows from MainPage.xaml from the default project.
+The Pages folder of this repository is referring to this kind of page.
 > - **Page (Navigation)** - As you will see in the documentation, Some pages are used for navigation such as TabbedPage and FlyoutPage.
 These pages will link to various \<Subject\>Page.xaml.
 We do not directly use these kinds of pages in this repository.
 AppShell orchestrates navigation for us.
 > - **Layout** - Includes StackLayout, Grid, ScrollView; These orchestrate a collection of Views on screen, making decisions about spacing and location.
 > - **View** - Includes Label, Button, Checkbox; This is what you may know of as 'Widgets' or 'Controls'.
 They are interactive screen elements that provide output and take input.